Signed in as:

 Where do you get your spokesmodels?

-While some images are sourced online, the majority of my spokesmodels are found paging through brittle vintage magazines from the 1940 - 1960s.
+While some images are sourced online, the majority of my spokesmodels are found paging through brittle Mid-century periodicals.